o3de/o3de.org/content/docs/userguide/linux/prepare-gamelift-package.md

 ---
-description: ' Prepare a &AGS; package to deploy your game servers using &AWS;. '
+description: ' Prepare a AGS package to deploy your game servers using AWS. '
-title: Preparing the &AGSlong; Package
+title: Preparing the Amazon Games Services Package
 ---
 # Preparing the Amazon GameLift Package {#linux-prepare-gamelift-package}